 Families can now take a dynamic ride through Getty’s collections, laboratories, gardens, and more with Becoming Artsy.
 This new YouTube series, hosted by Jessie Hendricks, brings viewers along while Hendricks explores the world of art.
 The first season is filmed at the Getty Center and Getty Villa, where Hendrix interviews various Getty museum professionals.

-Jessie asks hard-hitting questions that many “art-curious” individuals may ponder, such as “what do museums do?” and “how do I experience art?”
-As a newcomer to the art world, Jessie provides an entertaining, relatable perspective while venturing into new territory along with viewers.
+She asks hard-hitting questions that many “art-curious” individuals may ponder, such as “what do museums do?” and “how do I experience art?”
+As a newcomer to the art world, Hendricks provides an entertaining, relatable perspective while venturing into new territory along with viewers.

 Becoming Artsy Teaser